Written By:

 While some accessories, like wireless or Bluetooth dongles, change a headset’s connectivity or range, PC gaming mics don’t.
 However, they form an essential part of a quality audio system for multiplayer PC games.

 PC gaming microphones connect to a PC either directly or through a pre-amp or digital audio interface.
 They serve to record sound for gaming chat and generally perform well for voice calls and video conferencing purposes.
 Gaming mics don’t need to be recording studio-quality unless you’re also planning to record streaming audio or professional voice-over work.
-In that case, the best headset for streaming and the leading USB gaming headset should suffice.
+In that case, the leading USB gaming headset should suffice.

 Like other microphones, PC gaming mics have distinct recording patterns, called polar patterns, that determine how they pick up audio sources.
 Varieties of polar patterns include cardioid, bi-directional, stereo, and omnidirectional.
 Most gaming microphones employ a cardioid pickup pattern, meaning they pick up sound from an area roughly in front of the mic.
 Some use a hyper-cardioid pattern, which means a narrower focus and less background noise pickup.
 These tend to be more expensive options.